Automated Assembly Line with AGVs

 - MURI MUDA MURA standards for ergonomic and wasted motion implemented

-Midwest Engineered Systems has a wide range of experience of building assembly lines utilizing AGVs.
+Midwest Engineered Systems has a wide range of experience in building assembly lines utilizing AGVs.
 If you’re looking to improve your assembly line throughput, we have the knowledge and experience to make the project a success.

 Contact us to learn about how Midwest Engineered Systems can automate even your most complex and challenging operations today!